BlackBeltTechnology/pandino/examples/configuration-manager-browser-js/README.md

 A simple example showcasing the ConfigAdmin capabilities with a `Localstorage` Persistence Manager implementation.

-## Setup
-- Run `npm run build` in the Git Repository root
-- Run `./cp-extra-manifests.sh` in this folder to obtain dependencies

 ## Running the example
 Run `npm start` in this folder to start a web server